-- G.12 If the contract of a Management Board member is terminated, the disbursement of any remaining variable remuneration components, which are attributable to the period until contract termination, shall be based on the originally agreed targets and comparison parameters, and on the due dates or holding periods stipulated in the contract.
+G.12 If the contract of a Management Board member is terminated, the disbursement of any remaining variable remuneration components, which are attributable to the period until contract termination, shall be based on the originally agreed targets and comparison parameters, and on the due dates or holding periods stipulated in the contract.

 G.13 Any payments made to a Management Board member due to early termination of their Management Board activity shall not exceed twice the annual remuneration (severance cap) and shall not constitute remuneration for more than the remaining term of the employment contract.
+If post-contractual non-compete clauses apply, the severance payments shall be taken into account in the calculation of any compensation payments.

-If post-contractual non- - G.14 Change of control clauses that commit to benefits in the case of early termination of a Management Board member's contract due to a change of control should not be agreed upon.
+G.14 Change of control clauses that commit to benefits in the case of early termination of a Management Board member's contract due to a change of control should not be agreed upon.